 October-December and January-March are the primary fishing periods for Spanish mackerel in the Atlantic because schooling of Spanish mackerel results in a higher frequency of trips with more than 500 lbs.
-Higher catches after December 1 is also a consequence of the change in the trip limit.
+Higher catches after December 1 are also a consequence of the change in the trip limit.
 Trips during April-June and July-September show a higher frequency with lower landings per trip because during these periods the Spanish mackerel are more likely to be scattered and harvested in sets that target multiple species (such as blue runner).
 Furthermore, there is a 3,500-lbs trip limit in place during this time period, which would help to constrain catch.
 As a result, Spanish mackerel make up a smaller portion of a larger set during April-September than during October-March.
 The data presented in Figure 2.1 suggest that a case in which a vessel exceeds the commercial trip limit for Spanish mackerel on one set is more likely to occur during the months of October-March, and less likely to occur during April-September.
 However, Figure 2.1 also demonstrates that exceeding the 3,500 lbs trip limit during October-December is uncommon.
-Even under the unlimited limit, few trips land high landings, and mostly trips stay far below the 3,500 lbs.
-This may be due the previously mentioned fish house limits on the amount of fish they are willing to purchase from vessels, or other factors affecting the decision to harvest.
-However, the data in Figure 2.1 demonstrate that there are factors restraining harvest because trips are not bumping up on the possible trip limits in place.
+Even when the 3,500 lb trip limit is not in place, few trips land at high levels, and mostly trips stay far below the 3,500 lbs.
+This may be due to the previously mentioned fish house limits on the amount of fish they are willing to purchase from vessels, or other factors affecting the decision to harvest.
+However, the data in Figure 2.1 demonstrate that there are factors constraining harvest because trips are not bumping up on the trip limits in place.

-Alternative 1 (No Action) would not establish the provision to allow transfer at sea in the specific case that a vessel exceeds the Spanish mackerel commercial trip limit using gillnet gear.
-Alternative 2 would establish the provision by 1) allowing the receiving vessel to have three gillnets on board only after the transfer; and 2) allowing transfer at sea for Spanish mackerel only in the specific case that a vessel exceeds the commercial trip limit with gillnet gear.
-Alternative 2 describes in detail the conditions and requirements under which the transfer may occur.
+Alternative 1 (No Action) would not establish the provision to allow transfer-at-sea in the specific case that a vessel exceeds the Spanish mackerel commercial trip limit using gillnet gear.
+Preferred Alternative 2 would establish the provision by 1) allowing the receiving vessel to have three gillnets on board only after the transfer, and 2) allowing transfer-at-sea for Spanish mackerel only in the specific case that a vessel exceeds the commercial trip limit with gillnet gear.
+Preferred Alternative 2 describes in detail the conditions and requirements under which the transfer may occur.